-Loss is a bit of a different story; if you lose an aligner, the replacement will cost between $75 and $300 depending on your dentist, so be sure to ask him or her up front how much a replacement will be, should you find yourself in that situation.
+A loss is a bit of a different story.
+If you lose an aligner, the replacement will cost between $75 and $300 depending on your dentist, so be sure to ask him or her up front how much a replacement will be, should you find yourself in that situation.
 They can be easy to lose, especially in the first few weeks before taking your aligners in and out becomes routine.

 That said, depending on how long you were wearing the aligner when you lost it, you might be able to move up to the next week’s aligner instead of replacing the old one.

-It’s important to have realistic expectations when it comes to Invisalign: despite the name of the product, Invisalign is actually not completely invisible.
+It’s important to have realistic expectations when it comes to Invisalign.
+Despite the name of the product, Invisalign is actually not completely invisible.
 It’s pretty easy to tell from a conversational distance if someone is wearing these aligners or not.
 However, compared to braces, Invisalign is much less noticeable—and it all depends on the person you’re talking to.
-I had a patient who underwent treatment with Invisalign, and not until a year had passed did she tell her husband, who hadn’t noticed for a full year!
+I had a patient who underwent treatment with Invisalign, and not until a year had passed did she tell her husband, who hadn’t noticed until she mentioned it!

 Aside from what they look like, here are a few things you can expect once you get your new Invisalign aligners home.

 Unlike braces, aligners can be removed, but for the best results, it’s recommended that you wear the aligners for at least 20 hours a day—giving you four hours a day of freedom!